Travel Cheat Sheet: Why You Should Go on a Culinary Vacation in France

 Audrey Hepburn was, indeed, right!
 With a lot of amazing things to do in the City of Lights, it is almost impossible to narrow down the essentials.
 Luxembourg Gardens are the best choice if you fancy an impromptu picnic or just want to soak up the sun.
 If you want to taste some incredible ice-cream, head to one of the shops on Ile Saint-Louis.
 And then there are the many museums (Louvre, Orsay, or Picasso, to name just a few).

-Paris wouldn’t be Paris without the iconic Eiffel Tower and superb Notre-Dame so be sure to make time to visit these landmarks!
+Paris wouldn’t be Paris without the iconic Eiffel Tower and superb Basilica of the Sacre-Coeur so be sure to make time to visit these landmarks!

 The Scrumptious Wines